 2.1 Email Frequency

 By default, the Email Frequency is set to set 30 days.
-PRO and Business users and change the frequency of their email reports.
+PRO and Business users can change the frequency of their email reports.

 - Free users – will receive Email Reports every 30 days